Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 Biofilms in wastewater treatment systems are found to be much more efficient and effective than planktonic cells.

 Moreover, it can damage the natural environment and affect animal life and the human population.
-Thus, dangerous nutrients are removed through the activated sludge process, which is essentially floc.

 It is known to break down a wide variety of organic compounds, nitrogen and phosphorus compounds, etc.